umd-mith/airwaves/src/pages/exhibits/dance-on-the-radio-an-exploration-of-dance-programs-in-the-bavd-archives.md

 ---
-title: "Dance on the Radio: An Exploration of Dance Programs in the BAVD Archives test"
+title: "Dance on the Radio: An Exploration of Dance Programs in the BAVD Archives"
 creator: Bill Kirkpatrick
 key-image: ../../../static/images/national-barn-dance.jpg
 lede: >-